 - (1) Aerial photo and radiological reconnaissance of the ENIWETOK-BIKINI area from Far East bases (SAKHALIN or the KURILES) are within Soviet capabilities.
 With prior access to CASTLE plans, reconnaissance flights could be properly timed to permit aircraft to remain in the target area for a brief period.
 The TU-4, modified for long range reconnaissance, could accomplish this without refueling.
 Assuming that the Soviets have developed refueling techniques equal to those of the U.S., one outbound refueling would extend the time over target to over 4 hours.
 There is no evidence, however, that the Soviets have developed refueling capabilities.
-The Third Long Range Air Army, stationed in the Far East, is presently estimated to have a TO/E strength of approximately 220 TU-4s.
-No aircraft of this type is known to be modified for long range reconnaissance. - (2) The only Soviet aircraft known to have greater range potentiality than the TU-4 is the Type 31 prototype heavy bomber which was observed in flight for the first time in the July 1951 Aviation Day air show in Moscow.
-This aircraft, if equipped with the JU-022 turboprop engine, would have a combat radius of about 3500 nautical miles and considerably in excess of this if the combat load were replaced with fuel.
-A few aircraft are probably available having range capabilities comparable to the Type 31.
-It is entirely possible that the Soviets might equip such an aircraft for photo and radiological reconnaissance if a sufficiently high priority exists for this requirement.
+The Third Long Range Air Force, stationed in the Far East, is presently reequipping with TU-4 type aircraft.
+It is estimated that the current TO/E strength for TU-4 type aircraft is approximately 100.
+No TU-4 aircraft are known to be modified for long range reconnaissance. - (2) The only Soviet aircraft known to have greater range potentiality than the TU-4 is the Type 31 prototype heavy bomber which was observed in flight for the first and only time to date in the July 1951 Aviation Day air show in MOSCOW.
+If equipped with the JU-022 turboprop engine, the Type 31 would have a combat radius of about 3500 nautical miles and considerably in excess of this if the combat load were replaced with fuel.
+There is no evidence yet that either this aircraft or the JU-022 engines are in series production.
+It is entirely possible, however, that the Soviets might equip an early model of the Type 31 for photo and radiological reconnaissance if a sufficiently high priority exists for this requirement.

-- d.
-Conclusions.
+- 3. Conclusions.
 Espionage, sabotage, observation and unauthorized instrumentation are considered most likely to occur under conditions existing today.
-The declaration of war, overt action by vessel or aircraft and raids are less likely possibilities which could take place in the event of open hostilities between the U.S. and the USSR.

-- 3. Security.
-Security of classified information is the normal responsibility of any commander but this responsibility must be reevaluated in Operation CASTLE where the operation is dealing with atomic energy, a development which played an important part in terminating WW II and which constitutes such importance that it has been regulated, controlled and protected by Federal Law.
-The responsibility of each individual in properly safeguarding classified information concerning atomic energy and in preventing its compromise by careless talk or correspondence must be understood by all military ranks and civilians.

-- 4. General Conception.
-The general conception of the measures to provide security is as follows:

-- a.
-The ENIWETOK-BIKINI area of operations will be closed to all vessels, aircraft and personnel except those participating.
-Access to this area will be in accordance with regulations established by CINCPAC Serial O2O.
-All areas within the ENIWETOK-BIKINI operational area will be designated in accordance with the degree of security required.

-- b.
-Personnel participating in the operation will be cleared for loyalty and security in accordance with the varying degrees of responsibility.

-- c.
-The ENIWETOK-BIKINI area of operations is under the general protection of CINCPAC.

-- d.
-Regulations governing security published by the DOD and AEC continue to apply to members of the joint task force.

-- (1) AR 380-5 and SR 380-5-1 )
+The declaration of war, overt action by vessel or aircraft and raids are less likely possibilities which could take place in the event of open hostilities between the U.S. and the USSR. - 4.
+Security.
+Security of classified information is the normal responsibility of any commander but this responsibility must be reevaluated in Operation CASTLE where the operation is dealing with atomic energy, a development which played an important part in terminating World War II and which constitutes such importance that it has been regulated, controlled and protected by Federal law.
+The responsibility of each individual in properly safeguarding classified information concerning atomic energy and in preventing its compromise by careless talk or correspondence must be understood by all military ranks and civilians. - 5.
+General Conception.
+The general conception of the measures to provide security is as follows: - a.
+The ENIWETOK-BIKINI area of operations will be closed to all personnel except those participating.
+Access to this area will be in accordance with regulations promulgated by CINCPAC Serial 020.
+Certain areas within the ENIWETOK-BIKINI operational area will be designated in accordance with the degrees of security required. - b.
+Personnel participating in the operation will be cleared for loyalty and security in accordance with the varying degrees of responsibility. - c.
+The ENIWETOK-BIKINI area of operations is under the general protection of CINCPAC. - d.
+Regulations governing security published by the Department of Defense and Atomic Energy Commission continue to apply to members of Joint Task Force SEVEN. - (1) AR 380-5 OPNAV Instructions 551.1 AFR 205-1 GM Security Bulletins

-OPNAV Instruction 5510.1)

-AFR 205-1 ) For appropriate units

-GM Security Bulletins )

-- (2) Hq, JTF SEVEN Security Memoranda)

-Espionage Act

-Atomic Energy Act of 1946

-AEC-DOD classification criteria